koonukaame/koonukaame/README.md

 ### Hi there, I'm Masha 👋

-I'm just a coding enthusiast who loves to code.
+I'm just a coding enthusiast.

 You can reach me at [Telegram](https://t.me/koonukaame).